How Much Is A Down Payment For A Home?

 1. The Type of Mortgage You’ll Use

 The kind of mortgage you’ll be applying for plays a big role in how much you have to save.
-While there are well over a dozen different types of mortgages, here are four common examples that help illustrate this point:
+While there are several different types of mortgages, here are four common examples that help illustrate this point:

 30-Year Conventional Mortgage